 Dual-Vu options work with two or more tablets, laptops and desktop computers.
 Each device will be used to connect to the IPS Session using a web browser.
 The photographer will use the Photographer View, and the client(s) will use the Client View.

 Option 3: You will present two browser windows in Dual-Vu mode on one device driving two screens/monitors.
 For example, your laptop is driving a big screen TV as a second monitor via an HDMI cable.
+Watch this video to see how it's done.

 - First, go to your computer’s monitor settings and set “mirroring” to off.